seungheelee1789/Choi_PPC_2024/README.md

 ImgHz: Sampling rate of calcium imaging (Hz)

-LocomotionBoutF: calcium activity (dF/F,%). -2s from the locomotion onset to 2s after the stimulus offset. each cell: one bout; row: time point; column: neuron;
+LocomotionBoutF: calcium activity (dF/F,%). -2s from the locomotion onset to 2s after the stimulus offset. each cell: one locomotion bout; row: time; column: neuron;

-LocomotionOn(Off)setF: Calcium activity (dF/F,%). -2 to 2s from the locomotion on/offset. each cell: one bout; row: time point; column: neuron; z: trial.
+LocomotionOn(Off)setF: Calcium activity (dF/F,%). -2 to 2s from the locomotion on/offset. each cell: one locomotion bout; row: time; column: neuron; z: trial.

-LocomotionOn(Off)setSpeed: Locomotion speed (cm/s). -2 to 2s from the locomotion on/offset. each cell: one bout; row: different trial; column: time point.
+LocomotionOn(Off)setSpeed: Locomotion speed (cm/s). -2 to 2s from the locomotion on/offset. each cell: one locomotion bout; row: trial; column: time.

 <br/>